France30/Project-Vibes/README.md

 # Project-Vibes

 ### **Unity Guidelines:**
- - Place New GameObjects on the bottom of the scene hierarchy to prevent merge conflicts with scenes
+ - Place New GameObjects on the bottom of the scene hierarchy to lessen merge conflicts with scenes

 ### **Repository Guidelines:**
  - **DO NOT PUSH FEATURES TO MAIN**